barsoom/pipeline/README.md

 A webhook to receive the current project build status.
 Useful for displaying the current build status on dashboards.

-Set the `WEBHOOK_URLS` config variable to the URLs (space separated) where you want the project build status posted (as the JSON encoded parameter "payload").
+Set the `WEBHOOK_URLS` config variable to the URLs (space-separated) where you want the project build status posted (as the JSON encoded parameter "payload").

 The payload looks like this: